Learn about the Photos tab within the Media Browser in PowerPoint 2011 for Mac.

 Figure 3: Photos tab

-Let us now explore the options within the Photos tab of Media Browser:
+Let us now explore the options within the Photos tab of Media Browser, as marked in Figure 3, above:

-Within the Photo tab preview pane, you can select a photo and right click (or Ctrl+click) to bring up the contextual menu shown in Figure 4.
+Within the Photo tab preview pane, you can select a photo and right-click (or Ctrl+click) to bring up the contextual menu shown in

 Figure 4: Choose display options for photo preview pane